F5ChannelSE/f5channel-demos/source/class1/module1/module.rst

 Task Demonstrate a server side cross site scripting (XSS) vulnerability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
+Open new tab on Firefox browser and select Juice1 from favorites to access protected Juice Shop
+#.
 Visit the About page so you can see that it hasn't been hacked yet by clicking on the hamburger menu in the top left corner of the page:

    .. image:: ./images/hamburger_menu.png